jundalisay/spblist/content/en/research/spinoza/cartesian/part-1/prop-05.md

 ---
 # heading: Part 1f
 # title: "Axioms Added To Descartes"
-title: Propositions 5-7
+heading: Propositions 5-7
+title: "The Existence of God"
 image: "/covers/cartesian.jpg"
-description: "All things are predetermined by God, from his infinite power and not from his free will"
+description: "The existence of God is known solely from the consideration of his nature"
 writer:
   name: Spinoza
   url: https://en.wikipedia.org/wiki/Baruch_Spinoza